open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 I started my career as a research engineer at Philips in medical imaging.
 We were working on simple, low-cost medical imaging device at the time.

 In 2014, Mehdi Benchoufi, Olivier de Fresnoye, Paul Bourrier and I started echOpen as an association, officializing the objective of developing an open source  ultrasound device.
-I continued on a parallel path in 2016: echOpen aiming for a medical device, when I wanted to focus on opening the technology itself, to give people access to an Arduino of ultrasound.
+I continued on a parallel path in 2016: echOpen aiming for a medical device, when I wanted to focus on opening the technology itself, I wanted people to be able to play with the technology.

 {{< /card2 >}}